See, share and contribute to Library material online

 Connect on social networks

 We load video clips and images and images to the National Library of Scotland on Facebook.
-Once registered, our Facebook friends can also keep up with NLS news and events.
+Once registered, our Facebook friends can also keep up with Library news and events.

-Frequent tweets about events and exhibitions at NLS, and news about all sorts of things we think you might be interested in, at the Library and occasionally elsewhere.
-Keep up to date — read NLS tweets.
+Frequent tweets about our events and exhibitions, and news about all sorts of things we think you might be interested in, at the Library and occasionally elsewhere.
+Keep up to date — read Library tweets.

 Watch short video clips from our moving image collection on YouTube.
 To access them, search for 'National Library of Scotland'.
 To get from there to our our YouTube channel, follow the link to 'NLofScotland'.

-Do email the Web Editor if you have any suggestions about these blogs or if you think there are other topics we should be blogging about.
+Use our online enquiry service if you have any suggestions about the blog or if you think there are topics we should be blogging about.